Skip to main content

 Why one set of habits covers everything

-The next piece saves you the most effort.
-The big stuff that wears a body down over decades tends to grow from the same few roots.
-Steady blood sugar, regular movement, decent sleep, a bit of connection.
-Tend those roots and you are not running one program for your heart, another for your brain, a third for your waistline.
-What helps your heart helps your brain too.
+The efficient part: the big stuff that drags you down day to day tends to grow from the same few food roots.
+Ultra-processed food, liquid sugar, low fiber, poor protein timing.
+Address those roots and you are not running one program for energy, another for digestion, a third for mood.
+What supports your gut also supports your brain.
 One set of habits feeds all of it.
-You do less and cover more.

 Why willpower is not the problem